Please be sure to check out the absolute best reference on AK rifles which covers this subject in amazing detail: Avtomats In Action AK 74 Variants

 Simple Overview

-Fullsize standard AK74's are generally split into
+Fullsize standard AK74's are generally split into 3

-3 era's of major production patterns and I will
+major era's of production patterns

-topic and is really just a quick review of the
+on the topic and is really just a quick review of the

 highlights of each era.